-The value of donated materials and corresponding expenses included in the financial statements for the year ended September 30, 2023 consisted of 13,706 pounds of donated food valued at \$1.92 per pound (per Feeding America per pound rate) for a total contribution of \$306,776.
+The value of donated materials and corresponding expenses included in the financial statements for the years ended September 30, 2024 and 2023 consisted of 206,240 and 159,775 pounds of donated food valued at \$1.92 per pound (per Feeding America per pound rate) for total contributions of \$395,981 and \$306,776, respectively.
 Such donations are reported as increases in net assets without donor restrictions.
-All donated food and supplies are used in operations of the organization and have no donor restrictions.
+All donated food and supplies are used in operations of the Mission and have no donor restrictions.